return to Natural Dog Health Remedies

 Another way of preparing the essences is called the "boiling method".
 The flowers are boiled in spring water before being treated in the same way as the sun method.

-Dogs generally respond positively to flower essences, and it has been shown and proven that flower essences are successful in treating a wide range of emotional, sometimes physical, imbalances.
+As mysterious as it sounds, dogs generally do respond positively to flower essences, and it has been shown and proven that flower essences are successful in treating a wide range of emotional, sometimes physical, imbalances.

 Essences can also be used to adjust different temperaments, such as aggression, hyperactivity, over-dominance, etc.